StrawberryChocolateFudge/HRC20/README.md

 Allows _spender to spend no more than _value on behalf of msg.sender only if the sender has accepted the terms.

+## Flattening

+The contracts need to be flattened so they can be added to Ricardian Fabric via a proposal.

+    npx hardhat flatten

+After the flattening, the license identifiers need to be manually removed, the flattened file is checked into git.